 Visit Pierce Cedar Creek Institute

 There is no admission fee to use the trails or the Visitor Center.
 Fees may apply to programs and special events.
-Restroom facilities are available in the Visitor Center when the trails are open.
-After 5 pm on weekdays and all day on weekends, please enter from the west side (closest to the Education Building).
+Visitors can also enjoy a complimentary art exhibit in the Visitor Center.
+Restrooms are open on the South Side of the Visitor Center Daily from Dawn to Dusk.

-Bring your group to experience everything that our environmental center has to offer!
-Whether you are looking to schedule a presentation, have a guided nature hike or meet for a delicious meal, our friendly staff will work with you to arrange an exciting visit!
-For more information, please contact Michelle Quesnel at 269-721-4180.
+All gatherings will be subject to the current restrictions put into place by the Michigan Department of Health and Human Serivces (MDHS).
+Whether you are looking to schedule a presentation, have a guided nature hike, or meet for a delicious meal, our friendly staff will work with you to arrange an excitng visit!
+For more information, please contact Tracy Noorman at (269) 721-4291 or at firstname.lastname@example.org.

 Food service is not available on a daily basis.
 An on-site catering department is available for Institute functions, facility rentals and group visits.
 Visitors may bring their own picnic lunches, which may be enjoyed between the Education Building and the Visitor Center or on the veranda by the Visitor Center dining room.
 Institute staff members are happy to recommend nearby restaurants, as well.